ccrma/chugins/Faust/README.md

 Finally, the `dump` method can be called at any time to print a list of the parameters of the Faust object as well as their current value.
 This is useful to observe large Faust programs that have a large number of parameters in complex grouping paths.
 Programmers can also directly copy the path of any parameter to control for use with the `v` method.

+### Polyphony

+Polyphony is supported.
+You simply need to provide DSP code that refers to correctly named parameters such as `freq` or `note`, `gain`, and `gate`.
+For more information, see the FAUST [manual](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters).
+For polyphony, you must set the number of voices to 1 or higher with the `numVoices` function.
+The default (0) disables polyphony.
+Refer to `examples/polyphony-simple.ck`.

+## Examples

+Examples can be found in the `examples` folder of the FaucK distribution: <https://github.com/ccrma/chugins/tree/master/Faust/examples>.
 You can debug why the Faust.chugin may not be loading with `chuck --verbose clarinet.ck` or any other FaucK example.

-## Examples

-Examples can be found in the `examples` folder of the FaucK distribution: <https://github.com/ccrma/chugins/tree/master/Faust/examples>

 ## Other Resources

 * Check out the 2016 SMC paper on FaucK: Ge Wang and Romain Michon, *FaucK!!
 Hybridizing the Faust and ChucK Audio Programming Languages*
-* For other questions, feel free to e-mail Romain Michon: rmichon_AT_ccrma_DOT_stanford_DOT_edu
+* For other questions, feel free to e-mail Romain Michon: rmichon_AT_ccrma_DOT_stanford_DOT_edu or David Braun: braun_AT_ccrma_DOT_stanford_DOT_edu.